garnoth/pkclient/README.md

 This project has only been tested using OpenSC's version of the pkcs11.so library on Linux and MacOS

 ### WireGuard-goHSM
-Instead of listing a PrivateKey in the [Interface] section of the config file, you can choose from two configuration options:
+Instead of saving a PrivateKey in the [Interface] section of the config file, the configuration options has been modified:

-	HSM = {pkcs11_library_path}, {slot_number}, {pin_number}
 	HSM = {pkcs11_library_path}, {slot_number}

 Example:

 	[Interface]
-	HSM = /usr/lib/pkcs11/opensc-pkcs11.so, 0, 123456
-	or
 	HSM = /usr/lib/pkcs11/opensc-pkcs11.so, 0

-Omitting the pin number in the configuration file, will be prompt the user to enter the password once WireGuard receives the configuration and loads the pkclient.
+A prompt will ask the user to enter the password once WireGuard-HSM reads the configuration and loads pkclient.
-*currently this prompt is only on the command-line and isn't an operating system dialog.
+*Currently* this prompt is only on the command-line and isn't an operating system dialog.
 That would be a nice addition

 ## Setting up the Nitrokey Start
 The process for getting a Curve25519 derivation key on the Nitrokey Start is as follows: